nooges/fs-sandbox/README.md

 # fs-sandbox
-Sandbox to play around with F#
+My own sandbox to play around with F#.